Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

-For any $\alpha$, there exists $A>0,\eps>0$, such that the following holds.
-If a group $G$ admits an action on a hyperbolic space in which the family of the conjugates of a subgroup $H$ satisfies the $(A,\eps)$ small cancellation condition, then $H$ is a $\alpha$-rotating subgroup of $G$. \end{cor}
+The assumption that $\X$ is a graph allows us to get particularly nice constants in the proposition above.
+However, if we do not care about constants, it is not very restrictive.
+Indeed if a group $G$ acts of a length space $\X$, we can define a graph $\Gamma(\X)$ by taking elements of $\X$ as vertices and connecting two vertices $x,y$ by an edge iff $\d (x,y)\le 1$.
+The action of $G$ on $\X$ induces the action on $\Gamma (\X)$ and it is obvious that $\X$ and $\Gamma (X)$ are $G$-equivariantly quasi-isometric.
+This allows us to apply Proposition \ref{prop_sc_subgroup} to actions on hyperbolic spaces as well.
+In particular, since $C(\lambda \X,(Q_H),r_0)$ is $\delta_U$-hyperbolic (by Corollary \ref{coro;cone-off_hyp}), we obtain the following.

-In particular, $\alpha=10^9$, which is sufficient to apply most of our results, yields uniform constants $A, \eps$ (in the sense that they do not depend on some free parameter).
+\begin{cor} For any $\alpha$, there exist $A>0,\eps>0$, such that the following holds.
+Suppose that a group $G$ admits an action on a hyperbolic space and the family of conjugates of a subgroup $H\le G$ satisfies the $(A,\eps)$ small cancellation condition with respect to this action.
+Then $H$ is an $\alpha$-rotating subgroup of $G$. \end{cor}